Wayfear/FBNETGEN/readme.md

 ### ABIDE

-For those who can not access ABCD and PNC dataset, we also provide an open-source dataset, ABIDE.
+For those who can not access ABCD and PNC datasets, we also provide an open-source dataset, ABIDE.
 Please follow the [instruction](util/abide/readme.md) to download and process this dataset.

 ## Usage